dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 > **Monterey**
 > Remove `FakePCIID.kext` and `FakePCIID_Intel_HDMI_Audio.kext` as they are not needed any longer.

+## 6. Finalizing your Installation
+Up to this point, you have been boot from your USB installer.
+If you want to do away with the installer at boot, you can do so by copying its EFI folder to your system EFI partition.

+### BIOS Configuration
+Rearrange your BIOS boot order to desired preferrence.
+If you have a dual-boot, ensure each boot entry is correctly named.
+Use [Bootice](https://www.softpedia.com/get/System/Boot-Manager-Disk/Bootice.shtml) to modify your boot entry if you are running Windows.
+Head over to `BOOTICE -> UEFI` to make the necessary configurations.

+### OpenCore Default Boot
+To select a default boot entry within OpenCore itself, select the entry and press `CTRL` + `ENTER` to make it default.

+> `Debug: ` After rebooting or hiberbating Windows, booting from OpenCore may result in an `ACPI_BIOS_ERROR`.
+Ensure to boot from your UEFI boot order after rebooting or hibernating Windows.
+On Lenovo systems, you can access the boot order at startup by pressing `F12`.

 ## Additional Information
 ### Stock Samsung PM981 NVMe SSD